 BECOME PART OF THE NEW MOUNT PLEASANT COMMUNITY ART SCREEN!

-This spring, grunt gallery and EastVan Digital Stories join forces once again with Mount Pleasant and Vancouver residents who wish to create short videos around the theme of PLACE.
-Artists Lorna Boschman and Sebnem Ozpeta will host a series of six, free, weekly workshops at grunt gallery that walk participants through the process of digital story making!
+This Fall, grunt gallery and EastVan Digital Stories join forces once again with Mount Pleasant and Vancouver residents who wish to create short videos around the theme of PLACE.
+Artists Lorna Boschman and Sebnem Ozpeta will host a series of five, free, weekly workshops at grunt gallery that walk participants through the process of digital story making!

 Through the digital stories group process, you will be able to create and share your own authentic story by combining digital photos and/or video.
 Selected videos from the workshops will be shown on grunt gallery’s Mount Pleasant Community Art Screen and on digitalstories.ca.

 To sign up, please choose one day (from the dates listed above), include one alternative date in case your first choice of the workshop is filled.

 Send an email to Lorna Boschman: lorna (at) digitalstories (dot) ca

 In the email include your name, email address, phone/text number, and whether you live in Mount Pleasant or Vancouver.
 Please include one, or two, sentences about why you would like to create a short digital story.
 Lorna will send you a list of things you must bring to the workshop including several photos (from your phone or camera) and/or video that directly relates to your story’s theme.

 Workshops fill up quickly, and a maximum of four people can register per weekly workshop!

 Special thanks to the Vancouver Foundation who made this project possible.